What a 150-Year-Old Gun Tells Us About the End of Colt’s AR-15

 I thought back to that rifle when I heard in September that U.S. arms manufacturer Colt has suspended production of its AR-15 semi-automatic rifle.
 Some view Colt’s decision as a victory for gun-control activists, but it barely diminishes civilian consumer choice or access.
 There are already 16 million AR-15s in the United States and their modular design, and widely available and interchangeable parts, make them virtually immortal.
 Though the AR-15 owes its existence to Colt, it has done what military technology has done throughout history: It has escaped the control of its producers.

-The AR-15 was based on the M-16, designed by Eugene Cooper and financed by ArmaLite for service in Vietnam.
-Colt acquired the manufacturing and licensing rights in 1959 and became the supplier for multiple military contracts, producing 5 million M-16s by the mid-1980s.
-The company began marketing the civilian variant, the AR-15, to the U.S. public in 1964.
-The privately produced rifle was immediately popular for its ease of use, high rate of fire, and durability.
+Today’s AR-15 has complicated origins.
+It is based on a design by Eugene Stoner and financed by ArmaLite, to address the U.S. military’s needs in the Vietnam War.
+After encountering resistance from the U.S. Army’s Ordnance Division, ArmaLite sold manufacturing and licensing rights to Colt in 1959, which used the design as the basis for their M-16.
+Colt then became the supplier for multiple military contracts, producing 5 million M-16s by the mid-1980s.
+The company began marketing their AR-15 to the U.S. public in 1964.
+This civilian variant became popular for its military look, ease of use, high rate of fire, and its durability.*

 The very appeal and the longevity of the M-16 and the AR-15, though, have put Colt under persistent pressure in both the civilian and military market.
 Since the expiration of Colt’s initial exclusive rights in 1980, and the company’s 1988 Supreme Court defeat in its attempt to sue competitors, hundreds of U.S. firms have produced variants of the AR-15 for the civilian market.
 Colt even suspended AR-15 production once before, in March 1989.
 As with this year, the decision earned praise from gun control advocates who called it an “act of civic responsibility.”